Romuald Marie: Club career

 Trained as a youth with Strasbourg and Rennes, Marie spent two seasons with Cannes in the third tier, where he made over 50 league appearances.
 He signed for Red Star for the first time in October 2010.

-Marie spent two seasons back at the third tier with Poiré-sur-Vie, before returning to Red Star in the summer of 2013.
+Marie spent two seasons at the third tier with Poiré-sur-Vie before returning to Red Star in the summer of 2013.
 He helped Red Star gain promotion to Ligue 2 during the 2014–15 Championnat National season, and signed professional terms with the club in June 2015.
 He made his professional debut for the club on 1 December 2015 in a 3–1 win against FC Metz.

-In July 2016 Marie made the move across Paris to sign for Paris FC.
+In July 2016, Marie moved across Paris to sign for Paris FC.
 He stayed in the Championnat National the following season with Les Herbiers.
-At Les Hebiers he was part of the team that played in the 2018 Coupe de France Final.
+At Les Hebiers, he was part of the team that played in the 2018 Coupe de France Final.

 In June 2019, Marie signed for Annecy FC.